estein/estein.github.io/_posts/2021-07-012-marketing_example.md

 image: digital_marketing.jpg
 ---

-This is a demonstration of using R and statistics to solve the marketing problem outlined below.
+This is a demonstration that uses R and statistics to solve the marketing problem outlined below.

 I am using Windows 10, R version 4.1.0, and RStudio version 1.4.1106.